 - Overdosing on Vicodin is a serious problem that can be fatal; the chances of overdosing increase when Vicodin is combined with other drugs

-Contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help you address a substance use disorder.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help you address a substance use disorder.
 Take the first step toward a healthier future by calling today.

 National Survey on Drug Use and Health.
 “2018 NSDUH Detailed Tables.”
 Substance Use and Mental Health Services Administration, 2018.
 Accessed August 23, 2019.

 Drug Enforcement Administration.
 “Hydrocodone.”
 October 2018.
 Accessed August 22, 2019.